How Can I Become a Better Singer? | The Ultimate Guide to Singing

 • Practice

-Whether you just enjoy singing in your car or shower, want to blow away coffee sippers at your local open mic, or desire to star on Broadway, technique, determination, and practice are key.
+Whether you just enjoy singing in your car or shower, want to blow away coffee sippers at your local open mic, or desire to star on Broadway, technique, determination, and lots of practice are key.

 Sure, there are those that are actually tone-deaf, which makes singing on-pitch significantly more difficult.
 However, you'd be surprised how much success comes down to what effort you put in rather than what talent you're born with.